ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 there is a crack between the wall and the flooring of the house I see three ants carrying what seems to look alike breadcrumbs to the crack but why three ?
-I swear there were four of them this morning what happened to the other one?
+I swear there were four of them this morning what happened to the other one? and then I hear them whisper talking about some tribe and the opposite side of the house